haquocdat543/k8s-cluster-setup/cloud/terraform-eks/README.md

-# K8s cluster setup using terraform
+# K8s cluster setup using Terraform
-This is a demonstration of k8s cluster setup using terraform collaborate with AWS ( Amazon Web Services )
+This is a demonstration of k8s cluster setup using Terraform collaborate with AWS ( Amazon Web Services ) ( EKS )

 Note: This is using EKS service ( Not base on EC2 and other services )
 ## Prerequisites